LABS-EU3/rvc_backend/README.md

 - Ensure that your code conforms to our existing code conventions and test coverage.
 - Include the relevant issue number, if applicable.
 - You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the reviewer to merge it for you.

+## Documentation
+See [Frontend Documentation]() for details on the frontend of our project.

+### Attribution
+These contribution guidelines have been adapted from [this good-Contributing.md-template](https://gist.github.com/PurpleBooth/b24679402957c63ec426).